felixlopz/hubrise-test-task/content/apps/epos-technologies/en/overview.md

 ## Integration Features

-Connecting EPOS Technologies to HubRise allows the EPOS to:
+Connecting EPOS Technologies to HubRise allows your EPOS to:

 - Pull orders from HubRise, including order status.
 - Pull customer information from HubRise.